dagger/dagger/docs/learn/1003-get-started.md

   // leave target as a string here so that
   // different environments can push to different registries
   target: string

+  // the source of our push resource
+  // is the image resource we declared above
   source: image
 }

 ```

-This file will define the resources and relationships between them that are common across all environments.
-For example here we are deploying to our local Docker engine in our `local` environment, but for staging or production as examples, we would deploy to some other container orchestration system such as Kubernetes somewhere out there among the various cloud providers.
+This file will define the resources and relationships between them that are common across _all environments_.
+For example, here we are deploying to our local Docker engine in our `local` environment, but for staging or production as examples, we would deploy the same image to some other container orchestration system such as Kubernetes hosted somewhere out there among the various cloud providers.

 Create the file `plans/local/local.cue` with the following content: